Joined the ISO: September 1997

 Teachers included: Charles Castleman

-It was inevitable that Violinist Jennifer Greenlee, who joined the ISO in 1997, would become a musician, as she has many musicians in multiple generations on both sides of her family.
-Another influence was The Strings for Schools program in the suburb of Philadelphia where Jennifer grew up.
-Jennifer asked for violin lessons for her seventh birthday.
+It was inevitable that violinist Jennifer Greenlee would become a musician, as she has many musicians in multiple generations on both sides of her family.
+Jennifer asked for violin lessons for her seventh birthday after hearing performances by a string quartet that played in her school near Philadelphia.

-Before joining the ISO, Jennifer played in the Delaware Symphony, the Opera Company of Philadelphia, and the North Carolina Symphony.
-She attended the Eastman School of Music where she studied with Charlie Castleman.
-Jennifer has also studied with Yumi Ninomiya Scott and Helen Kwalwasser.
-Jennifer performed as soloist with the Navy Band in Washington, D.C., where her father conducted.
-Her violin was made in 1959 by Giacomo & Leandro Bisiach in Milan.
+Before joining the ISO, Jennifer played in the North Carolina Symphony, the Delaware Symphony, and the Opera Company of Philadelphia.
+She attended the Eastman School of Music, where she studied with Charles Castleman.
+Other teachers included Yumi Ninomiya Scott and Helen Kwalwasser.
+Her violin was made in 1959 by Giacomo & Leandro Bisiach in Milan, and her bow was made by Louis Bazin.

 Outside of the ISO, Jennifer loves puzzles, reading, swimming, and sewing.
 Jennifer is married and has a teenaged daughter.
 Both her husband and daughter have a mitochondrial disorder, which is a form of muscular dystrophy.
 For more info on “mito” Jennifer encourages one to visit www.umdf.org.
 The 1997 European Tour was right at the beginning of Jennifer’s time in the ISO - a fond memory and also an intense introduction to the orchestra.
 Jennifer loves anything written by Beethoven, Brahms, and Bach, but the music of Prokofiev ignites her imagination.